Nathan Colmer | Van Dyk Group

 You found the perfect house on Long Beach Island NJ!
 Now, you have to make sure it really is perfect!
 The best way to find out is with a home inspection.
-During the home inspection process, a licensed professional will inspect the house for defects and help you understand how your new home functions.
-This is a VERY important step in the sale process as it will safeguard your investment for a minimal out-of-pocket expense and potentially prevent you from purchasing an unsafe or poorly built home.
+During the home inspection process, a licensed professional will examine the house for defects and help you understand how your new home functions.
+A home inspection is a critical step in the sale process on Long Beach Island as it will safeguard your investment for a minimal out-of-pocket expense and potentially prevent you from purchasing an unsafe or poorly built home.

-Heating and Cooling
+Heating and cooling systems

-Home inspections are mostly visual inspections.
+Home inspections are primarily visual inspections.

 Inspectors will call attention to potential issues, but most will refrain from an in-depth analysis.

 A qualified expert may need to be brought in to assess any identified trouble areas further.

 Most home inspectors will not quote any estimated cost to correct a defect in the home.
 Instead, they will refer you to a contractor to give a price and method of remediation.

 Home inspections typically take 2-4 hours to complete in the LBI real estate market.
 During this time, a home inspector will inspect the home and look for potential areas of concern.
 This will usually involve the inspector investigating a home's attic, crawlspace, interior, and exterior, but note that it will not include areas that are not readily visible, including the interior of walls.
 This limitation is important to be aware of, especially in older homes, as the crawlspace may not be accessible (and this is one of the chief areas of concern for a home on Long Beach Island).